christinedbaxter/analyticsCapstone/CODE_OF_CONDUCT.md

-# ________ Code of Conduct
+# Data Analytics Capstone Project Code of Conduct

-As contributors and maintainers of the _________ project, we are committed to fostering an inclusive and respectful community.
+As contributors and maintainers of the Data Analyst Capstone project, we are committed to fostering an inclusive and respectful community.
 We value the participation of everyone involved in the project and strive to create an environment that is welcoming and free from harassment, discrimination, and disrespectful behavior.
 This code of conduct outlines our expectations for all individuals involved in the project, whether they are contributing code, reporting issues, or participating in discussions.

 ## Expected Behavior

-We expect all individuals involved in the _________ project to:
+We expect all individuals involved in the Data Analyst Capstone project to:

 - Be respectful and considerate towards others.
 - Use inclusive language and avoid offensive or discriminatory comments or behavior.